 All data provided to The Association as part of the certification process is maintained under strictest security.
 The Association may provide information necessary for compliance with laws and court orders.
 The Association and its certification management team may share exam results and candidate exam comments with members of the Certification Council.
-The Association and its certification management team may confirm certification status to third parties, including date of issuance and expiration date, but The Association will provide no other information relative to an individual's certification status without written authorization by the individual in question.
-Note that information is shared with our contracted third-party testing company for purposes of exam administration.
+All certification status information is private.
+The Association may provide information relative to an individual's certification status (including date of issuance and expiration date) only with written authorization by the individual in question.
+Note that contact information may be shared with our contracted third-party testing company for purposes of exam administration only.